Know the Night: A Memoir of Survival in the Small Hours

 - June 20, 2014

-A beautiful account of a mother’s dedication to her son and their shared journey through long nights, jazz, and lonely places.
+A moving account of a mother and son's shared journey through long days, jazz, and lonely places.

 The relentlessly beautiful Know the Night is described as a memoir, but it’s really a biography of Maria Mutch’s brave son Gabriel.
 Or possibly it’s a biography of polar explorer Richard Byrd.
 Or of jazz musician Thelonius Monk.
 Or of the notion of language itself: at age 7, Gabriel, who has Down syndrome and autism (although the latter is just “one of his diagnoses; there are others”), tells his teacher, “all done,” which turn out to be the last two words he speaks.
 But as Mutch exquisitely demonstrates, that doesn’t mean eloquence has fled as well.